oxremy/EyeLube/.notes/project_overview.md

 1. **User Interface (UI)** – The macOS Menu Bar and any settings windows.
 2. **Core Functionality** – The logic behind the screen fading and other essential operations.
-3. **System Interactions** – Handling system events like screen overlay, keyboard shortcuts, etc.
+3. **System Interactions** – Handling system events like screen overlay, etc.

 ### **2. Components**